 The functional currency of our foreign operations is generally their respective local currency.
 Assets and liabilities are translated at the exchange rates in effect at the balance sheet date, and revenues and expenses are translated at the average exchange rates during the period presented.
 The resulting translation adjustments are recorded as a component of accumulated other comprehensive loss in the stockholders' equity section of our Consolidated Balance Sheets.
 Currency transaction gains or losses primarily arising from transactions in currencies other than the functional currency are included in office and general expenses.
-Foreign currency transactions resulted in a pre-tax loss of \$1.4 in 2014, a pre-tax loss of \$0.6 in 2013 and a pre-tax gain \$1.2 in 2012.
+Foreign currency transactions resulted in a pre-tax gain of \$2.0 in 2015 and pre-tax losses of \$1.4 and \$0.6 in 2014 and 2013, respectively.